open/close all folders

 - Shabranigdo from The Slayers.

-- Max Kaien from The Five Star Stories, while isn't actually a villain, is definitely too overpowered to let him roam freely.
-So after being allowed a run as a Game Breaker in his home world, he was rather quickly Put on a Bus and shipped into the Alternate Universe, where's he's came out as somewhat more balanced.
+- Max Kaien from The Five Star Stories, while not actually a villain, is definitely too overpowered to let him roam freely.
+So after being allowed a run as a Game-Breaker in his home world, he was rather quickly Put on a Bus and shipped into the Alternate Universe, where he came out as somewhat more balanced.

-- Mariko in Elfen Lied is by far the strongest character in the story when she's introduced, that's why she has bombs implanted everywhere in her body, that will detonate if a code is not transmitted every thirty minutes.
-And that's why she dies when facing Lucy after an Heel-Face Turn.
+- Mariko in Elfen Lied is by far the strongest character in the story when she's introduced; that's why she has bombs implanted everywhere in her body, that will detonate if a code is not transmitted every thirty minutes.
+And that's why she dies when facing Lucy after a Heel–Face Turn.
 She'd have simply won, and that would have ended the story.